federatedbookkeeping/timesheets/research-log/apps-S-Timd.md

 #### Useful links

-[SAP Fieldglass Timesheet Integration](https://www.fieldglass.com/resources/datasheets/sap-fieldglass-timesheet-integration) [SAP FIeldglass APIs](https://api.sap.com/package/FieldglassAPI/all)
+[SAP Fieldglass Timesheet Integration](https://www.fieldglass.com/resources/datasheets/sap-fieldglass-timesheet-integration)

+[SAP FIeldglass APIs](https://api.sap.com/package/FieldglassAPI/all)

 ##  [Savemytime](https://savemytime.co/)

+Time tracker mobile App

 "Track all your activities no matter if they are online or offline, with no effort and need to remember to start a timer".

-Looks like an app(not for professionals) to keep track of their programm(where they spend their time( sports, work, hobbies etc)

 ## [Scoro](https://www.scoro.com/time-management-software/) ⏲️